-An additional cost driver that may be less obvious is the need to repeat the processing of various datasets more than once, as the best available data on which to base global geodetic control continue to evolve.
+An additional cost driver that may be less obvious is the need to repeat the processing of various data sets more than once, as the best available data on which to base global geodetic control continue to evolve.
 This pressure is already being felt with the evolution of the original ULCN and Clementine control network into the ULCN 2005 and beyond; a new generation of Clementine mosaics is needed to bring the multispectral data into registration with Lunar Orbiter data.
 Acquisition of dense, global altimetry by the next missions will increase the accuracy of the control network even further, as it did for Mars (Archinal et al., 2003; 2004) and necessitate the production of new versions of the most useful products.
 This process of iteration is likely to continue for the foreseeable future, driven by the need for precision maps by future landed missions.
 A combined effort of many tens of work-years will be required to meet these needs.
-Support for such an effort is not built into the next generation of missions (with the possible exception of SELENE) and exceeds the scope of NASA's typical postmission data analysis programs.
+Support for such an effort is not built into the next generation of missions (with the possible exception of Kaguya) and far exceeds the scope of NASA's typical postmission data analysis programs.
+The NASA Lunar Mapping and Modeling Project (Cohen et al., 2008) shows promise in funding some significant cartographic products required by the Constellation program, but is unlikely to be able to address more than a small fraction of the type of efforts we describe here needed to register the existing and coming lunar data sets.
 The best news is that the needed resources, though significant, are still only a small percentage of the total being spent to carry out the lunar missions.
 It is therefore to be hoped that the spacefaring nations will identify the incremental resources needed to ensure the greatest return from their efforts.